janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 +        disabled: false
 ```

-The plugin default configuration is read from the `dynamic-plugins.default.yaml`, but
-you can still override it by adding a `pluginConfig` entry to the plugin configuration.
+While the plugin's default configuration is extracted from the `dynamic-plugins.default.yaml` file, you still have the option to override it by incorporating a `pluginConfig` entry into the plugin configuration.

 ### Example of external dynamic backend plugins